Each year rates are set by estimating the cost of services, infrastructure and projects that will need to be funded during the year.

 Pensioner Rate Remissions

-If you hold a Pensioner Concession Card, Department of Veteran Affairs Card or a Health Care Card, own the property they occupy as their principal place of residence on the 1 July, and are liable for payment of rates may be eligible to apply for a rate remission.
+If you hold a Pensioner Concession Card, Department of Veteran Affairs Card or a Health Care Card, own and occupy a property as your principal place of residence on the 1 July, and are liable for payment of rates, you may be eligible to apply for a rate remission.

 For existing pensioners, verified by Social Security or Veterans' Affairs, the remission will be automatically shown as a reduction on your rates notice.
-New pensioners (if date of grant is prior to 1 July 2012) should complete a remission form after 1 July 2012 and before 31 March 2013.
+New pensioners (if date of grant is on or prior to 1 July 2013) should complete a remission application form in person at the Customer Service Centre, Town Hall after 1 July 2013 and before 31 March 2014.

 Pensioner Discount Booklets